Parade: Underwear That’s Graduated From College But Isn't Ready For The AARP

 Advertisement

 While there are plenty of grown-up styles in the “very sexy” category, it was the first time I’d seen everyday panties that actually felt interesting.
 Rather than relying on skin tones and primary colors, Parade’s underwear comes in an array of bright limited-edition colors ranging from acid bubblegum to a wicked plum.
-It also had other Insta-credentials that caught my eye: the promise of a "light-weight, buttery feel” plus eco-craftsmanship that utilizes recycled fabrics and ships in compostable packaging.
+It also had other Insta-credentials that caught my eye: the promise of a "buttery-smooth, naked-feel” plus eco-craftsmanship that utilizes recycled fabrics and ships in compostable packaging.
 It's also size-inclusive, going from an XS up to a 3XL (for reference, I am a size XL).
 Oh, and the pricing is $9 pet pair across the style board.
 Eye-catching, sustainable, plus-friendly, AND affordable — could it possibly live up to all this hype?
 I tried on Parade’s full line with apprehension — from its brief to boyshort, cheeky, and thong — in order to find out.

-My favorite was, by far, the brief (pictured left in my mirror selfie).
+Out of all the vibrant styles (which I can confirm are very, very vibrant IRL), my by-far favorite was the brief pictured left in my mirror selfie.
 Like with the perfect bra, it walked the line between comfortably covered and showing off just the right amount.
 In other words, I’m not in wedgie town but my butt still looks great.
-The light-weight feel also felt nicely breathable, something I have worried about with non-cotton underwear in the past.
-Plus, the very vibrant color was a statement I didn't even know my underwear needed to make — but I was glad it was making it.
+The light-weight feel was also nicely breathable down there, something I have worried about with non-cotton underwear in the past.
+Each pair is crafted from Parade's signature "Re:Play" material, a blend of 85% recycled nylon and 15% spandex that was developed by a team of official-sounding "ex-Lululemon product experts".
+The "buttery-smooth, naked-feel" is achieved through using what the brand describes as "the softest recycled yarns in the world" — that apparently possess the magic power of stretching to double its size and still being able to snap back!

 Advertisement

 My second favorite, and a true surprise, was the thong.
 I have avoided thongs my whole life, except for times when they’ve turned up as gifts with purchase at the aforementioned mall store.
 And I never got it.
 When I held up the Parade thong, I winced with dread.
 Then I put it on, expecting discomfort, only to be met with not feeling much of anything.
 Was it as comfortable as the brief?
-No. Bur, did I wear it all day (working from home!) without much of a second thought?
+No. Did I wear it all day (working from home!) without much of a second thought?
 Yes!
 If you’re already a regular thong wearer, I imagine this would be the holy grail for you.
 And, like me, if you’re skeptical, it might be worth picking up a pair to have on hand for the next time you’re in a dress or pants that require a little more attention in the no-show down-there department.
 It's certainly caused me to rethink my previous notion of shapewear as preferable to thongs for hiding panty lines.

 The cheeky is, well, cheeky.
 If this is good or bad is going to depend a lot on your general panty preferences (and butt).
 My butt falls under the “occasionally knocks into neighboring tables when navigating around restaurants and has, in the past, knocked over a drink.”
 The cheeky style with its mesh back, while very cute, was also fairly wedgie-inducing — especially when sitting.
 But, if you like a thong-brief hybrid (or have a smaller behind), it might not bother you as much!
 And, certainly, I did find the mesh-back style to be very cute, but more for showing off than all-day wear.